-Students may be administratively withdrawn from all courses for non-attendance.
+Students may be administratively withdrawn from a course for non-attendance.
 Non-attendance is considered 14 consecutive calendar days of non-attendance in a course.
-An early alert notification will be made to the student after the first week of non-attendance.
+An early alert notification will be sent to the student after the first week of non-attendance.
 If, in fact, the student did attend during the week referenced in the alert, it is the student's responsibility to contact the instructor immediately to change the attendance record.
-Once a student has been absent two weeks, they will be administratively withdrawn with no further warning.
+Once a student has been absent 14 consecutive calendar days, they will be administratively withdrawn with no further warning.

-Tuition, room and board will be prorated according to the Total Withdrawal Time Frame Schedule, if applicable.
-No credit will be given for nonrefundable deposits, laboratory or course fees, etc. Tuition refunds will be assessed according to each venue's standard refund policy.
+Tuition, room, and board will be prorated according to the Total Withdrawal Schedule, if applicable.
+No credit will be given for nonrefundable deposits or other fees.
+Tuition refunds will be assessed according to each venue's standard refund policy.

-An administrative withdrawal will result in a non-punitive grade of "W", if classes are withdrawn in the time between the end of the drop period and prior to the end of the 12th week of the semester or sixth week of the session.
+An administrative withdrawal will result in a non-punitive grade of W, if classes are withdrawn in the time between the end of the drop period and prior to the end of the 12th week of the semester, sixth week of the 8-week session and third week for the four-week session.
 Students do not receive grade points for Withdraw (W) grades, but a notation appears on the transcript.